aHaugl/OV_Orbit_BLE_Course/README.md

 Start by creating a file called `nrf52840dk_nrf52840.overlay`.
 You can do this by clicking the "No overlay files detected, click here to create one" button under Config files and Devicetree in the Application tree in the VS Code extension.
 This will create a .overlay file with the same name as the board selected for the build in your project folder on the same level as the `prj.conf` and `CMakeLists.txt` file.
 You can also create this file manually but make sure that it follows the mentioned naming and location convention.
 </br>

-If you've managed to drive one of the LEDs with a PWM instance and set up the .overlay file as described you can now either choose to do the optional steps for  .
-If you wish, you can do the optional steps under Method 1 will show you how to create a custom PWM device and select which GPIO it should drive through the means of using the pwm_led compatible and pin control, while Method 2 will show you how to do the same *but* by defining and creating your own custom device through a .yml.
+If you've managed to drive one of the LEDs with a PWM instance and set up the .overlay file as described you can now either choose to do the optional Method 1, which will show you how to create a custom PWM device and select which GPIO it should drive through the means of using the pwm_led compatible and pin control, or to continue directly to Method 2, which will show you how to do the same *but* by defining and creating your own custom device through a .yaml.
 I personally recommend you to do method 2 and if you have time you can go through the steps to do method 1.

 If you're struggling at this point in time, please feel free to have a look at the solution for this point in time located in the [temp_files](https://github.com/aHaugl/OV_Orbit_BLE_Course/tree/main/temp_files/Step_3.0_sol). `Step_3.0_sol` works as a jump start for both method 1 and method 2.

 # Optional steps for Method 1: Use the pwm_led to drive the motor
 If you open your nrf52840dk_nrf52840.dts, which is our standard board file, we can see what pwm_led0 looks like by default:

 [pwm_led device](https://github.com/nrfconnect/sdk-zephyr/blob/93ad09a7305328387936b68059b63f64efd44f60/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts#L48-L53)  default configuration |